mozillach/tweets/CONTRIBUTING.md

  ```

 #### Replying
 To reply to a tweet add a `## Reply to` section to the issues and paste the link to the tweet to reply to as its content.
+The tweet most at least contain a mention to the account it is replying to.
 Example:
 ```md
 ## Reply to
 https://twitter.com/MozillaCH/status/917786667259482124